StarRocks/starrocks/docs/en/table_design/indexes/Bitmap_index.md

 **Query performance analysis**: Since the table queried does not have a bitmap index, pages containing the `lo_partkey` column data are read and then predicate filtering is applied.

-Total time: approximately 0.43 ms, **including 0.39 ms for data loading** and 0.02 ms for predicate filtering.
+Total time: approximately 0.43 seconds, **including 0.39 seconds for data loading** and 0.02 seconds for predicate filtering.

 ```Bash
 PullRowNum: 255 // Number of rows in the result set.